Donnybrook Fair: Jig

 The popular Irish double-jig known as "Donnybrook Fair" is also called "The Humours of Donnybrook" or "The Humours of Donnybrook Fair".

-Retail chain
+Other uses

 The term "Donnybrook Fair" is used as a brand by a chain of food retail stores which was founded in 1999 and acquired by the Musgrave Group in 2018.
-One of the chain's first stores, in Donnybrook village, was opened 500 metres from the site of the original fair in Donnybrook, on the site of a previous newsagents, also named "Donnybrook Fair".
+One of the chain's first stores was located in Donnybrook village.

+In 2022, Irish WWE wrestler Sheamus created a signature stipulation called the "Good Old Fashioned Donnybrook match", which features a ringside bar, as well as brandy barrels and shillelaghs as weapons.